EyeForFilm logo

 Copy picture

 One morning at dawn, out in the wetlands of Southern France, estate agent Julien Vercel (Jean-Louis Trintignant) crouches in a hide, anticipating the arrival of wild duck.
-After a few minutes he packs it in and sloshes through the marsh to where another man is crouching in another hide.
-He shoots him in the face at point blank range, returns to his car and drives off.
-Hardly subtle, you might think, almost comical, and events continue in a similar vein, mocking convention and poking fun at the provincial police.
+After a while he packs it in and returns to his car and drives off.
+Meanwhile someone else, looking suspiciously like Vercel, blasts another shooter in another hide in the face.
+Confused?
+Don't be.
+Truffaut is paying homage to Hitch as events continue in a similar vein, mocking convention and poking fun at the provincial police.

 Although designed in a B-movie mould, with classical film noir touches, this has the advantage of a relaxed Truffaut, a glamorous Ardant and an intense Trintignant.
 Rather than follow the expected route of murderer and moll on the run, the script reverses gender roles and Ardant becomes the leading player in an ever-deepening mystery.
 By the end five bodies bite the dust/mud/tarmac/carpet.